 One of my favorites though (and I apologize in advance if you are Sicilian) – is to pair them with Sicilian Almond Granita.
 I love how it complements the sweetness and the texture of the granita.
 Give them a try!

-FOR OTHER ITALIAN SNACKS, CHECK OUT THESE POSTS –
+FOR OTHER ITALIAN SNACKS, YOU MIGHT LIKE THESE POSTS –

 Also known as 'Taralli Pugliese', these Italian crackers are great with coffee or tea; perfect for snack, or even for a light breakfast.
 And you can store them for months!
 (VIDEO ABOVE)